uber Lyft

 One thing to note is that while the AI Box offers both wireless CarPlay/Android Auto and streaming services, you can’t use them simultaneously.
 Additionally, you’ll need to disable the Bluetooth connection on your phone when connecting to your hotspot for streaming.

-You can check and compare prices and discounts on amazon
+You can check and compare prices and discounts on Amazon

 Conclusion: